Test your knowledge and understanding of cheese science and technology

 The questions below have been designed to test knowledge and understanding of cheese science and technology.
 They are based on an E-book that I will eventually incorporate into the site.
 In the meantime 'browsers' can test their knowledge and understanding of cheese technology by attempting the questions below.
 A link to most of the answers is also given at the end of the question section.
-Professor Arthur's Hill's E-book on Cheese is a major resource and is available free at https://www.uoguelph.ca/foodscience/book-page/cheese-making-technology-ebook .
+Professor Arthur Hill's E-book on Cheese is also a major free resource and is available at https://www.uoguelph.ca/foodscience/book-page/cheese-making-technology-ebook .

 Cheese science and technology questions.

 - List the major cheese varieties made in Europe and North America.

 - List the ingredients used in the manufacture of Cheddar and Feta cheeses.